The Set Group Attributes smart service allows you to modify attribute values for the selected group.

 For example, if you have a Group Type called Work Groups that includes the attributes TeamLeader (User) and Location (Text/String); you can use this node to update those attributes for a specific group that was created from the Group Type, such as Six Sigma Analysts.
 In this example, you would create two additional Node Inputs called Team Leader and Location.
 Team Leader would require a User data type.
 Location would require a Text data type.

-Note: The Set Group Attributes smart service cannot be used to update attribute names that include spaces.
+Note: The Set Group Attributes smart service can only be used to update attribute names consist of letters, numbers, and underscores.
 In the example above, the attribute name TeamLeader is used instead of Team Leader because the format of the former is acceptable for this smart service.

 |Attribute Name||Attribute Data Type||Yes or No||No|